masamis/phpPGAdmin-heroku/README.md

 ## Overview & Deescription

-This is update for deply phpPGAdmin to Heroku.
+This is update for deploy phpPGAdmin to Heroku.
 The updates points are bellow:

 - modify to store database connection information from ConfigVar(/conf/config.inc.php) <br /><br />
 PG_HOST = host name (like foofoo.compute-1.amazonaws.com) <br />